LatinLock Logo

 Step 2: Navigate to the checkout text

-1. Click Checkout and system in the top navigation bar
+Inside the Theme content editor, click Checkout and system in the top navigation bar.

 This section contains all text used during the checkout flow.